 And with that, we had a shelf.
 Repeat that process four more times and we were left with a total of five drawers for the pantry.
 I envisioned the pantry shelves pseudo matching the exposed wood wall and thankfully, the Minwax Early American stain that we already had on hand was a perfect color match.

-First drilling a pilot hole where each screw would hold the drawer slide to the drawer:
+First drill a pilot hole where each screw would hold the drawer slide to the drawer:

 And then screwing in the screws that came with the drawer slides into the drawer.
 Side note…we later had some of the screws pop out because the wood shrunk, putting pressure on the screws.
-We have since upgraded the drawer slide screws to 1-1/4″ sheet rock screws which literally holds houses together so these ones are holding much better.
+We have since upgraded the drawer slide screws to 1-1/4″ sheetrock screws which are holding much better.

 And then painstakingly held the drawer slide in position and level while screwing it into the pantry side.